Bhoja Air Flight 213: Approach

 While approaching Islamabad, Lahore automatic terminal information service (ATIS) broadcast the weather information in and around Lahore, including the Islamabad area.
-The broadcast stated that clouds and thunder were present in Islamabad and a dust storm warning was issued around Lahore area.
+The broadcast stated that clouds and thunder were present in Islamabad, and a dust storm warning was issued around the Lahore area.
 First Officer Malik asked the Captain on whether they should divert to Peshawar, but Captain Afridi refused, stating that "God will help us".
-Approximately a minute later, he noticed that squall line had formed in the area.
+Approximately a minute later, he noticed that a squall line had formed in the area.
 He started to become pre-occupied with the weather.
-First Officer Malik gave multiple information regarding the weather condition, however due to the pre-occupied state of Captain Afridi, the Captain ignored them all.
+First Officer Malik gave multiple information regarding the weather condition, but due to the pre-occupied state of Captain Afridi, he ignored them all.

-Controller in Lahore cleared Flight 213 to descend.
-The seatbelt sign was turned on due to a possible turbulence and the crew decided to discuss the weather again.
-Following the discussion, Captain Afridi finally concluded that the flight must land at Islamabad regardless of the weather condition.
-As Flight 213 became nearer to the squall line, Captain Afridi became increasingly worried.
+Air Traffic Control in Lahore cleared Flight 213 to descend.
+The seatbelt sign was turned on due to possible turbulence, and the crew decided to discuss the weather again.
+Following the discussion, Captain Afridi finally decided that the flight must land at Islamabad, regardless of the weather conditions.
+As Flight 213 became closer to the squall line, Captain Afridi became increasingly worried.
 Subsequently, he increased the airspeed to 280 kn.
-First Officer Malik then stated that the flight would enter the squall line.
+First Officer Malik then stated that the plane would enter the squall line.
 Meanwhile, the aircraft began to experience turbulence.

-Captain Afridi contacted Islamabad and asked on whether there was a gap between the squall line as he intended to penetrate it from the west side.
+Captain Afridi contacted Islamabad ATC, and asked on whether there was a gap between the squall line, as he intended to penetrate it from the west side.
 The controller in Islamabad initially answered that there was no gap between the line, but then a very small gap was observed in the south.
 Captain Afridi responded that they would try to penetrate through the line.
-The flight crew then asked the cabin crew to ask the passengers to occupy their seats as the turbulence began to intensify.
+The pilots told the cabin crew to ask the passengers to occupy their seats as the turbulence began to intensify.
 First Officer Malik later suggested that they should go towards the right (east) to avoid the storm system, but Captain Afridi refused, insisting that they should land at Islamabad.